 Exhibits emphasize library collections, research interests of the UNC Charlotte community, university curriculum, and local cultural events and programming.

-The student mural Fragments from the Library of Babel was created during Fall 2017 as part of the Mixed-Media/Print Media 3 classes taught by Maja Godlewska and Erik Waterkotte.
+Students created the mural Fragments from the Library of Babel in Fall 2017 as part of the Mixed-Media/Print Media 3 classes taught by Maja Godlewska and Erik Waterkotte.

 Working collaboratively, students incorporated digital photography, computer graphic manipulations, and large digital printouts with acrylic paint on PVC panel.
 The multi-piece mural was installed in Hight Architecture Library in Storrs Hall in March 2018.